myusrn/dnxcore/README.md

   * a RouteExAttribute implementation to enable use of query string parameter, in addition to out of the box [oob] provided request url, based web api versioning support

-  * an azure redis cache based TokenCache implemenation to facilitate openid connect [oidc] and on-behalf of token caching in web apps running across multiple servers
+  * a redis cache based app TokenCache implemenation to facilitate openid connect [oidc] and on-behalf of token caching in confidential web apps using azuread authentication library [adal] and running across multiple servers

+  * a file based based user TokenCache implemenation to facilitate oauth refresh token caching in public mobile/native/spa apps using azuread authentication library [adal]

 ### examples of using RouteExAttribute
 // GET api/values or api/v1.0/values or api/values?api-version=1.0